Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

-A direct calculation show that each $E_i$ annihilate any total divergence $d_\mu\beta^\mu$, as implied above.
+A direct calculation shows that each $E_i$ annihilates any total divergence $d_\mu\beta^\mu$, as previously implied.
 In fact, it can be shown that a function $f$ is a total divergence if and only if it is annihilated by the Euler operator \cite{olver1998applications},

 Therefore, if

 for a non-vanishing $f$, the infinitesimal generator $X$ generates a divergence symmetry if and only if \eqref{E:EtotDiv} holds and hence $f=d_\mu \beta^\mu$ for some local functions $\beta^\mu$.